4 Types of Interviewer Bias – and How to Eliminate Them

 So, what are these interviewer biases that recruiters should be aware of?
 There are many types of interviewer bias – too numerous to mention here – but I would outline four of the more prominent ones.

 1. Confirmation Bias: This is a tendency for humans to seek out information that supports a pre-conceived belief about the applicant that has been formed prior to the interview.
 (Phillips and Dipboye, 1989).
 This means interviewers look to confirm a possibly shallow impression they may have formed of the candidate pre-interview, as opposed to having a more open outlook on the candidate’s abilities in this area.

 2. Affective Heuristic: very technical, I know.
-This is where interviewer’s decisions are influenced by quick and superficial evaluations, such as: the level of attractiveness of a candidate, race, gender, background, etc.—none of which are relevant to the candidate’s suitability for the role.
+This is where the interviewer’s decisions are influenced by quick and superficial evaluations, such as the level of attractiveness of a candidate, race, gender, background, etc.—none of which are relevant to the candidate’s suitability for the role.
 (Postuma and others, 2002).
 One study found that applicant obesity actually accounted for 35 percent of the variance in hiring decisions.

-3. Anchoring: This is a tendency for interviewers to place an arbitrary anchor of expectation of an candidate, which then influences their evaluation of the candidate.
+3. Anchoring: This is a tendency for interviewers to place an arbitrary anchor of expectation of a candidate, which then influences their evaluation of the candidate.
 For example, candidates who had a high anchor of expectation were evaluated more favorably than those with a low anchor scale.

 4. Intuition: a huge part of the candidate evaluation process is based on intuition as there is not enough data to objectively test every area of the candidate’s fit to the culture and demands of the job.
 The problem is that intuition is not reliable, as it is thought to be susceptible to factors not related to the hiring decision such as emotion, memory, etc.